scalawithcats/scala-with-cats/src/pages/applicatives/validated.md

 `Validated` has two subtypes,
 `Validated.Valid` and `Validated.Invalid`,
-that correspond loosely to `Xor.Right` and `Xor.Left`.
+that correspond loosely to `Right` and `Left`.
 We can create instances directly using their `apply` methods:

 ```tut:book
 val v = Validated.Valid(123)